HuzaifaMH/Youtube-Data-Harvesting-and-Warehousing/README.md

 6. Display data in the Streamlit app: Finally, you can display the retrieved data in the Streamlit app.
 You can use Streamlit's data visualization features to create charts and graphs to help users analyze the data.

 Overall, this approach involves building a simple UI with Streamlit, retrieving data from the YouTube API, storing it in a MongoDB data lake, migrating it to a SQL data warehouse, querying the data warehouse with SQL, and displaying the data in the Streamlit app.

+In order to run this Streamlit application, place all the four .py extension files in a folder and create a python virtual environment containing all the essential libraries.

+Then, run the streamlit command "streamlit run Homepage.py" in your Command Prompt to view your Streamlit App and start interacting with it.